jalsarraf0/Basic-Perceptron-Neural-Network/README.md

-# Basic Perceptron Neural Network (Production-Ready Version)
+# Basic Perceptron Neural Network

 This repository contains a refactored and enhanced implementation of a basic perceptron neural network.
 The code has been modularized into a Python package and improved with visualization, hardware acceleration support, testing, and documentation, making it ready for production use.